7k8m/json.filed/README.md

     + `return json` from function, written to the file of `filePath` parameter.
         + Nothing written, if return no object.
     + `executer` is an event emitter and can be used in error handling
-+ As syntax sugar, object typed other than function is wrapped as function, as hello world above.
++ As syntactic sugar, object typed other than function is wrapped as function, as hello world above.

 ### copy
 ````